renovate-bot/khulnasoft-lab-_-pr-insight/docs/docs/tools/review.md

     On the other hand, if you find one of the enabled features to be irrelevant for your use case, disable it.
 No default configuration can fit all use cases.

 !!! tip "Automation"
-    When you first install PR-Insight app, the [default mode](../usage-guide/automations_and_usage.md#github-app-automatic-tools-when-a-new-pr-is-opened) for the `review` tool is:
+    When you first install Khulnasoft Merge app, the [default mode](../usage-guide/automations_and_usage.md#github-app-automatic-tools-when-a-new-pr-is-opened) for the `review` tool is:
     ```
     pr_commands = ["/review", ...]
     ```